Venice People Mover

 How to ride the People Mover

 Riding Venice's People Mover is easy: There's only one route, and the fare is (regardless of where you board or get off).
-If you have a leftover ACTV bus ticket from Mestre or the Lido, you can use that instead of buying a People Mover ticket.
+If you have an unused ACTV land-bus ticket, you can validate that instead of buying a People Mover ticket.

 Look for ticket-vending machines near the station entrances.
 You can pay with euro coins or banknotes, and the machines have instructions in four languages.
 (Ignore the monthly-ticket option, which is meant for daily commuters.)